-Magnetic tapped into the expertise of Millward Brown and their wealth of data sourced from thousands of brand equity projects and a multitude of R&D studies to help us understand how brand perceptions translate into sales success.
+Magnetic tapped into the expertise of Millward Brown and their wealth of data sourced from thousands of brand equity projects and a multitude of R&D studies to help us understand the roles of different media channels in creating meaningfully different brands and how brand perceptions translate into sales success.

 In particular we investigated brand growth through the prism of Millward Brown’s Meaningfully Different framework.
 Their framework shows that successful brands share five key characteristics:

 - Consumers feel an affinity for them

 - Consumers think they will meet their needs

 - They are dynamic and set category trends

 These characteristics were then further distilled into three dimensions; salience (top of mind), meaningful (affinity & meets needs) and difference (seen as unique and dynamic).

 We also explored the role of different channels in creating meaningfully different brands using the five key metrics that feed into the Millward Brown Meaningfully Different framework and found that:

 - Our work with Millward Brown has confirmed that saliency is undeniably important and that brands can achieve growth with a strong focus on salience